Skip to main content

 When optimizing the performance of your website, make sure to check that the changes you make are actually an improvement.
 Andy Davies wrote fascinating blog post about preloading fonts and found that if you're not careful browser can prioritize fonts over CSS, making the user experience worse.

-You can run a free website speed test to compare how long your website takes to load before or after making a change.
+You can run a free website speed test to compare how long your website takes to load and view a request waterfall to understand when different resources are being downloaded.

 Running performance tests continuously makes optimizing the speed of your website a lot easier.
 Use DebugBear to keep track of your site speed and identify potential optimizations.